cedar/cedar/readme.txt

 # CEDAR
 #=======================================================================================================================

-[Insert warm welcoming message here.] :)
+Welcome to cedar!

-While being an open source library, cedar is developed by the Autonomous Robotics group at the Institut fuer Neuroinformatik, Ruhr-Universitaet Bochum in Germany.
+While being an open source library, cedar is developed primarily by the Autonomous Robotics group at the Institut fuer Neuroinformatik, Ruhr-Universitaet Bochum in Germany.
 If you would like to contact us, write an email to cedar@ini.rub.de.